varkhipov/udemy-react-redux/README.md

 ---

-During this course several apps were built.
+Several apps were built during this course.
 In this repo they are split into separate branches.